djamey87/djamey87/README.md

 ## I'm a Developer, Creator, and Mentor!!
 <!--- ✍ You can find my projects here [portfolio] -->
-- 🔭 I’m currently working with Simple Online Healthcare
+- 🔭 I’m currently looking for work
-- 🌱 I’m currently learning about product management
+- 🌱 I’m always learning about product delivery and exploring new and existing tech
-- 👯 I’m looking to collaborate on open-source
+- 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about ...
 Anything